andrewbgrant/voyager-dark/README.md

 > Source from: https://github.com/andrewbgrant/voyager-dark

-A simple dark theme by the Voager Team with a focus on python syntax highlighting.
+A simple dark theme by the Voyager Team with a focus on python syntax highlighting.